gricius/FullStackOpen-Part3/README.md

 ```
 You can display the default error message returned by Mongoose, even though they are not as readable as they could be:
 <img src='https://fullstackopen.com/static/fddf847e340f060549c3029f464a5493/5a190/56e.png'>
+# 3.20*: Phonebook database, step8
+Add validation to your phonebook application, which will make sure that phone numbers are of the correct form.
+A phone number must:

+- have length of 8 or more
+- be formed of two parts that are separated by -, the first part has two or three numbers and the second part also consists of numbers

+  - eg. 09-1234556 and 040-22334455 are valid phone numbers
+  - eg. 1234556, 1-22334455 and 10-22-334455 are invalid
+Use a Custom validator to implement the second part of the validation.

+If an HTTP POST request tries to add a person with an invalid phone number, the server should respond with an appropriate status code and error message.